misotanni/misotanni.github.io/fjs/en/faq.md

 No matter which way you choose, you'll eventually find out that the FJS would have been of zero help to you… Unless you want to approximate the key signature for your upcoming ET piece.

+## Where is the table of generators and formal commas?

+You don't need one!
+Let the [calculators](calc.html) handle that.

 ## Why has 3/2 been chosen as the only implied interval and not, for example, 5/4?

 I've outlined some of my reasoning on the [comparison](comparison.html) page.